Social Media – A Tool To Empower Or Hinder Diabetes Management?

 No matter how legitimate the information seems to be, it should never replace recommendations by your diabetes healthcare team.

 That said, there are many gold mines out there which can help you feel better and less alone.

 Network and combat loneliness

-While scrolling through social media posts can give you the information that you are looking for, it may not tackle the feeling of being lonely.
+Although scrolling through social media posts can give you the information that you are looking for, it may not tackle the feeling of being lonely.
 Find online groups that share your values, are open-minded and have honest discussions.
 To reap the benefits of social media and combat loneliness, try to be as active as you can by sharing your thoughts, inviting discussions and building a network for yourself.

 Create support groups

 Apart from advice on diabetes management and social aspects, many use social media for other interest’s support.
-For example, group exercise programmes and online peer support can bring not only motivation and inspiration, but also valuable tips on how to deal with issues you may be experiencing with blood glucose levels during workouts and similar activities.
+For example, group exercise programmes and online peer support can bring not only motivation and inspiration, but also valuable tips on how to deal with issues you may be experiencing with blood glucose management during workouts and similar activities.

 Do your own research

 Every day, a wealth of information is posted across social media channels.
 Although the majority of the information is visually appealing and easy to understand, it may not always be true.
 Be sure to do your own research by cross-checking facts and resources.
 Don’t take things too seriously until you further investigation or before you have checked with your diabetes healthcare team.